IsraelShowell/Prioritask-Task-Management/README.md

 - Users can create accounts and reset their password
 - Users can create, edit, delete, sort, search, and filter tasks
 - Users can ask for helpful information about their tasks via our AI-powered chatbot

+# Current Features as of V-1.01:
+- Fixed some spelling errors

 # Future Features to Implement:
 - Task managemnt functions such as adding, editing, deleting, etc - Done!